wendlerc/aaai-ssft/README.md

 Make sure you have at least Python 3.6.
 We ran everything on Python 3.8.

-The auction simulation test suite requrires pyjnius, which requires Cython.
+The auction simulation test suite requires pyjnius, which requires Cython.
 ```bash
 pip install cython
 ```